 “that STP capital requirements might total around £10bn, with a conservative estimate of backlog maintenance at £5bn and a similar sum likely to be required to deliver the 5YFV.”

-The solution proposed by the Review suggests that funding for ‘well-evidenced’ STPs (in quotes because STPs are notoriously based on the flimsiest evidence) will come from property disposals, private capital (specifically for primary care), and the Treasury.
+The solution proposed by the Review suggests that funding for ‘well-evidenced’ STPs will come from property disposals, private capital (specifically for primary care), and the Treasury. (‘Well-evidenced’ is in quotes because many STPs are notoriously based on flimsy evidence produced by private consultancy firms with vested interests.)

-It sets out a new NHS estate strategy based on analysis from the private consultancy firm Deloitte.
+The Review sets out a new NHS estate strategy based on analysis from the private consultancy firm Deloitte.
 This strategy aims to meet Department of Health targets to release £2 billion of NHS assets for re-investment while making land available for 26,000 new homes.
-It claims that there is no traditional business case that justifies dealing with the backlog of maintenance that some NHS buildings require.
+One of the strategy’s main aims is to encourage NHS Trusts to sell off the assets they have that have been deemed ‘surplus’ according to a formula developed by Deloitte.
+In addition, the Review claims that there is no traditional business case that justifies dealing with the backlog of maintenance that some NHS buildings require.
+(This seems at odds with the rationale for raising NHS tenants’ rents – i.e. to pay for improving the NHS estate.)

 According to Deloitte, the NHS assets that would fetch the most money are heavily concentrated in a small number of STPs: “the top five STPs by value are all in London and represent over 50% of the financial opportunity.”